Lillard scores 30, Trail Blazers rout Spurs 124-102

 TIP-INS

+Spurs: Dropped two of three games against the Blazers this season.
+The Spurs were outrebounded 63-40, including 18-7 on the offensive end.
+“The offensive rebounds were just ridiculous.
+I think at one point it was like 20-2,” Murray said.
+“It was tough.
+We’ve got to play better.”

 Trail Blazers: Hosted fans at the Moda Center for the second time.
-The team can bring in about 10% of capacity, roughly 1,900 people. … Coach Terry Stotts won his 399th game with the Blazers.
+The team can bring in about 10% of capacity, roughly 1,900 people. … Stotts won his 399th game with the Blazers. … Portland’s 63 rebounds were a season high.

 30 FOR 30